Bowale97/pdsnd_github/README.md

 This project helps to give the stats on the bikeshare data

 ### Files used
-I used the bikeshare city dataset for chicago, new-york city and washington that contained the stats for 6 months
+I used the bikeshare city dataset for Chicago, New-York City and Washington that contained the stats for 6 months

 ### Credits
 (stackoverflow)[http//:stackoverflow.com]